 How to Avoid Common Kitchen Hazards

-While there’s no way to 100% guarantee nothing bad will ever happen in your kitchen, following these simple prevention measures can significantly cut down on that risk.
+While there’s no way to 100% guarantee nothing wrong will ever happen in your kitchen, following these simple prevention measures can significantly cut down on that risk.

-If you can’t handle the heat, get out of the kitchen?
-Absolutely not!
+If you can’t handle the heat, get out of the kitchen.
+Not!
 Fireproof it right away instead.

 Always keep an eye on your food creations in progress.
 You might think you can stick a pizza in the oven and step away or leave that stir fry in the pan to simmer while you make a quick phone call.
-The truth is, though, that a loose spark can overtake your kitchen in a split second.
-The moral of the story—never leave anything heat-based unattended.
+The truth is that a loose spark can overtake your kitchen in a split second.
+The moral of the story—is never to leave anything heat-based unattended.

-Crumbs, dish-clothes, packaging, and loose sleeves all act as unintentional kindling, so it’s also crucial to keep a clean, fabric-free workspace.
+Crumbs, dishcloths, packaging, and loose sleeves act as unintentional kindling, so keeping a clean, fabric-free workspace is crucial.
 All it takes is one rogue drop of hot oil from a frying pan or some food residue on the bottom of your oven to have your kitchen up in flames.

 Kitchen fires can happen to even the most careful cooks, though, so it’s just as important to know how to react if you ever get caught in the throes of one.

-The first thing to do is assess whether it’s a grease fire or not.
+The first thing to do is assess whether it’s a grease fire.
 If it is, throwing water at the problem will only make flames go from bad to worse.

 Instead, smothering is the way to go.
 Cutting off a fire’s oxygen source with a metal lid or heavy towel usually does the trick.
 Dumping salt or baking soda on top has a similar effect by releasing carbon dioxide.

-In case of larger fires — grease or otherwise — a fire extinguisher might be necessary.
-Buying one now and storing it in the kitchen pantry is a must for home safety and keeping it fire-free.
+A fire extinguisher might be necessary in case of larger fires — grease or otherwise.
+Buying one and storing it in the kitchen pantry is needed for home safety and keeping it fire-free.

-Just as fire poses a threat to kitchen safety, an overabundance of water does too.
-Kitchens that are a watery mess are dangerous for reasons both immediate and long-term.
+Just as fire threatens kitchen safety, an overabundance of water does too.
+Kitchens that are a watery mess are dangerous for immediate and long-term reasons.

-Aside from mold, a spill on the kitchen floor could cause someone to slip and fall, seriously injuring themselves in the process.
-Keeping water away from slick surfaces and sharp corners could very well save a life.
+Aside from mold, a spill on the kitchen floor could cause someone to slip and fall, seriously injuring themselves.
+Keeping water away from slick surfaces and sharp corners could save a life.

-If one of the hundreds of wires in your kitchen’s walls becomes exposed, you could have a serious electrical fire or shock situation on your hands.
+If one of the hundreds of wires in your kitchen’s walls becomes exposed, you could have a severe electrical fire or shock on your hands.

 The importance of electrical maintenance is hard to overstate, as it is the only way to catch a problem before it becomes potentially fatal.

 Plus, while buying new appliances can be expensive, it’s wise not to keep anything around suspiciously long just because of the price tag.
 Old wires can be faulty and prone to unwanted, highly dangerous sparking.
-Basically, that old toaster could burn more than your toast.
+That old toaster could burn more than your toast.